cklmercer/vue-stash/README.md

 or

 ```
-import Vue from 'vue';
-window.Vue = Vue;
+window.Vue = require('vue');
 require('vue-stash');
 ```

+## Usage

-##### 3) Initialize your store object.
+##### 1) Initialize your store object.
-A store object is nothing more than a simple Javascript object.
+Your store object is nothing more than a simple Javascript object set on your root vue model.
-Make sure you pre-initialize any data you want to be reactive.
+Make sure you pre-initialize any data you want to be reactive, just like always.

 ```
 new Vue({